untillpro/scm4j/scm4j-vcs-api/README.md

 IVCS interface consists of few basic vcs functions.
 Note: null passed as a branch name is considered as Master Branch.
 Any non-null branch name is considered as user-created branch within conventional place for branches: any branch except "master" for Git, any branch within "Branches" branch for SVN etc. For SVN do not use "Branches\my-branch" as branch name, use "my-branch" instead.
 - `void createBranch(String srcBranchName, String dstBranchName, String commitMessage)`
-	- Creates a new branch with name `dstBranchName` from the Head of `srcBranchName`.
+	- Creates a new branch named `dstBranchName` from the Head of `srcBranchName`.
 	- commitMessage is a log message which will be attached to branch create operation if it possible (e.g. Git does not posts branch create operation as a separate commit)
 - `VCSMergeResult merge(String srcBranchName, String dstBranchName, String commitMessage);`
 	- Merge all commits from `srcBranchName` to `dstBranchName` with `commitMessage` attached